 Tax incentives can be granted to new investors, subject to the application of a specific request with the ANDI.
 The tax incentives can be granted for the investment phase and for the exploitation phase.
 They can be granted for a period of three years or five years, depending on the kind and the size of the business.

 Many tax regimes and tax holidays/incentives are available to attract foreign direct investors in Algeria.
-For example, there is a temporary exemption from IBS for investing companies creating 100 jobs or more.
+For example, there is a temporary exemption from CIT for investing companies creating 100 jobs or more.
 VAT and custom duties exemptions are also available during the investment phase.

 Foreign tax credit

 Algerian tax law does not provide for unilateral tax relief.
 A DTT, however, may provide for bilateral relief.